|

 locate fish.
 It can also use less fuel than running from spot to

-spot and drifting.
+spot at high speed and drifting.

 When to use the Trolling.